mw00847/molecular-interactions/README.md

   Comparison of angle and distance dimensions created in the training data.
 </p>

 Quantum mechanical calculations were performed using Psi4 at the MP2 level of theory with the cc-pVDZ basis set.
-Each geometry underwent vibrational frequency analysis (without reoptimization), and the resulting dipole moments, total energies, IR intensities, frequencies, and reduced masses were extracted as features for training (see run_QM.py).
+Each geometry underwent vibrational frequency analysis (without reoptimisation), and the resulting dipole moments, total energies, IR intensities, frequencies, and reduced masses were extracted as features for training (see run_QM.py) (coulomb_matrix_function.py)

-The features extracted included
-* dipole
-* energy
-* coulomb matrix (coulomb_matrix_function.py)

-correlated features
-* reduced mass
-* ir intensity
-* frequencies

-included in graph edge features
-* hydrogen-carbonyl distances and angles

 Both supervised and unsupervised analysis methods where used to understand the structure and importance of the feature dataset using Principal Component Analysis (PCA) and XGBoost (feature_analysis.py)

 The geometries that produce useful carbonyl related vibrations where then filtered and graphs where created using PyTorch Geometric.
-(create_graph.py)
+(create_graph_1043_samples.py)

 Optuna with Bayesian optimisation identified that a Transformer-based graph architecture (TransformerConv) was best suited to the dataset.
 This architecture was then used in both the encoder and decoder of a conditional Graph Variational Autoencoder (VAE) to generate new water geometries around a fixed acetone molecule.
 Penalty terms were applied to constrain O–H bond lengths and H–O–H angles, while a warm-up schedule was used for the Kullback–Leibler (KL) divergence.
 The optimisation process also tuned loss weights and training epochs to minimize the validation loss.
 Both deterministic and stochastic sampling approaches were used to produce geometries from the latent space (tramsformer_VAE.py)